Degree Finder - Find your online college in 3 easy steps:

 What Does an Animal Scientist Do?

-Animal scientists strive to create better ways of processing meats.
-They are responsible for looking after meat, poultry, eggs, and dairy products.
-Animal scientists can specialize in a specific niche of the animal science field.
-They can focus on dairy, poultry, animal breeding, and other specialties.
+Animal scientists are responsible for making the processing of meat, poultry, egg and dairy products safe.
+Animal scientists can specialize in a specific niche of the animal science field such as dairy, poultry or animal breeding.
 Dairy scientists work in milk production and develop methods of improving the quality of milk as well as improving the means of gathering it.
 They may research how to safely encourage dairy cows to produce more milk as well as the best way to keep it safe until consumption.
-Poultry scientists work with animals like chickens, ducks, and geese and develop ways of ensuring that they are kept in a sanitary and healthy condition.
+Poultry scientists work with animals such as chickens, ducks and geese and develop ways of ensuring that they are kept in a sanitary and healthy condition.
 Meat scientists have the same duties as poultry scientists, except they deal with livestock instead of chickens.
-Some animal scientists research methods of how to reduce waste buildup, improve waste disposal, and reduce animal deaths in animal housing facilities.
-Animal scientists can also work in food grading and grade livestock by quality, as well as work in marketing and technical sales.
+Some animal scientists research methods of how to reduce waste buildup and animal deaths in housing facilities.
+Animal scientists can also work in food grading and divide livestock by quality, as well as work in marketing and technical sales.

 What Kind of Training Do I Need to Become an Animal Scientist?

-Animal scientists must have at least a master’s degree in biology, chemistry, or another related field of study.
-A master’s degree takes about two to three years to earn after first earning a four-year bachelor’s degree.
-Students should take courses in biology, life and physical sciences, and other related topics to better prepare them for a career as an animal scientist.
+Animal scientists must have at least a master's degree in biology, chemistry or another related field.
+A master's degree takes about two to three years to earn after first obtaining a four-year bachelor's.